 Take a look a look at eight fun and engaging ways to connect here:

-A serious twist on the book club, where each month the host picks from various things for everyone to do.
+A serious twist on the book club is a club where the host picks from various things for everyone to do each month.
 Whether that’s reading an article from a magazine, newspaper, etc., listening to a podcast episode, trying a new meditation practice, or watching a documentary or virtual author book talk, it’s a great opportunity to explore new ideas and learn new things while broadening our horizons.

 Hot Podcasts that you may enjoy listening to: